stephencrowell/lungair-fhir-server/example/README.md

 `module_path` is the path to the `PatientDataSource` implementation.
 `module_name` is the name of the python file of the `PatientDataSource` implementation.

-After following these steps, you will be able to run `populate_fhir_server.py` with your JSON file as an argument.
+After following these steps, we will be able to run `populate_fhir_server.py` with our JSON file as an argument.

 ## Including more data